 - A low-risk method for assessing students for future employment.

 - An extra pair of hands to help with specific projects.

 - Opportunity for staff development through the mentoring of students.

 - Students who undertake unpaid placements are covered under the University's Insurance for Student Personal Accident, Public Liability, Professional Indemnity and Medical Malpractice (where applicable) insurances whilst involved in approved placement activities.

 Hosting a student for work experience requires you to:

-- Complete relevant pre-placement documentation with USC, relating to placement details, partnership arrangements and health and safety.
+- Complete relevant pre-placement documentation with UniSC, relating to placement details, partnership arrangements and health and safety.

 - Provide the student with a workplace induction.
 This will include information on workplace health and safety procedures, workplace policies and and orientation to your workplace and operational staff.

 - Provide students with appropriate supervision and work experience relevant to the student's career journey.
 The nature of placement activities are agreed between the host and student prior to the placement commencing.

 - Participate in an end of placement evaluation relating to the student's experience.